staticallyio/statically/README.md

 See all the features of Statically on our [features page](https://statically.io/features).

 We love ideas!
-Have feature requests, input, or just want to know what's the technology behind Statically?
-Please check our [roadmap](https://github.com/marsble/statically/issues/30).
+Have a feature request, input, or just want to know what's the technology behind Statically?
+Please check our [roadmap](https://github.com/staticallyio/statically/issues/30).

 Support
 -------

 Statically is free, but that does not mean there is no professional support.
-If have any questions or maybe find a bugs, please contact us on [Twitter](https://twitter.com/staticallyio) or create an issue [here](https://github.com/marsble/statically/issues).
+If have any questions or maybe find a bugs, please contact us on [Twitter](https://twitter.com/staticallyio) or create an issue [here](https://github.com/staticallyio/statically/issues).

 Purge Cache
 -----------

 For now, you cannot manually purge files.
-Please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSeaBwAE4D3lee-h0LzfO4t2KUvgwTSOT3GomLo1DPNmWp8X1Q/viewform) to submit a purge file request.
+Please use [this form](https://statically.io/purge) to submit a purge file request.

 Abuse
 -----

 We maintains a list of files that are known to be malicious.
-If you find such a file on Statically, please [let us know](https://statically.io/contact)!
+If you find such a file on Statically, please [let us know](https://github.com/staticallyio/statically/issues)!

 Feedback
 --------